Martin Luther King Jr.: Biddeford, Maine, 1964

 On May 7, 1964, King spoke at Saint Francis College's "The Negro and the Quest for Identity", in Biddeford, Maine.
-This was a symposium that brought many civil rights leaders together such as Dorothy Day and Roy Wilkins.
+This was a symposium that brought together many civil rights leaders.
 King spoke about how "We must get rid of the idea of superior and inferior races," through nonviolent tactics.

 New York City, 1964

 On February 6, 1964, King delivered the inaugural speech of a lecture series initiated at the New School called "The American Race Crisis".
-In August 2013, almost 50 years later, the school discovered an audiotape with 15 minutes of a question-and-answer session that followed King's address.
-In these remarks, King referred to a conversation he had recently had with Jawaharlal Nehru in which he compared the sad condition of many African Americans to that of India's untouchables.
-The original speech recording is part of a collection of audiotapes in Amherst College's Archives & Special Collections in 1989.
-Dr. King's speech had been rebroadcast on Amherst's student-run radio station, WAMF (now WAMH).
-The tape was digitized in the fall of 2015 and shared with The New School Archives.
-In his March 18, 1964, interview by Robert Penn Warren, King compared his activism to his father's, citing his training in non-violence as a key difference.
+In his remarks, King referred to a conversation he had recently had with Jawaharlal Nehru in which he compared the sad condition of many African Americans to that of India's untouchables.
+In his March 18, 1964, interview with Robert Penn Warren, King compared his activism to his father's, citing his training in non-violence as a key difference.
 He also discusses the next phase of the civil rights movement and integration.

 Scripto strike in Atlanta, 1964

-Starting in November 1964, King supported a labor strike led by several hundred workers at the Scripto factory in the Sweet Auburn neighborhood of Atlanta, just a few blocks from Ebenezer Baptist.
-Many of the strikers were also congregants of his church, and the strike was supported by other civil rights leaders in the city.
-King helped elevate the labor dispute from a local to nationally-known event and led the SCLC to organize a nationwide boycott of Scripto products.
+Starting in November 1964, King supported a labor strike by several hundred workers at the Scripto factory in Atlanta, just a few blocks from Ebenezer Baptist.
+Many of the strikers were congregants of his church, and the strike was supported by other civil rights leaders.
+King helped elevate the labor dispute from a local to nationally known event and led the SCLC to organize a nationwide boycott of Scripto products.
 However, as the strike stretched into December, King, who was wanting to focus more on a civil rights campaign in Selma, Alabama, began to negotiate in secret with Scripto's president Carl Singer and eventually brokered a deal where the SCLC would call off their boycott in exchange for the company giving the striking employees their Christmas bonuses.
-King's involvement in the strike ended on December 24 and a contract between the company and union was signed on January 9 of the following year.
+King's involvement in the strike ended on December 24 and a contract between the company and union was signed on January 9.